-In 2018 our aim is to get business to take action.
-We’ve put together a range of resources and tools, as well as launched our new Not A Red Card Awards celebrating businesses who are employing tactics protecting their team’s mental health.
-To find out how to enter, click here.
+In 2018 our objective was to get business to take action.
+We put together a range of resources and tools, as well as launching the new Not A Red Card Awards to celebrate businesses who employ tactics to protect their team’s mental health.

 Protecting your team’s mental health is about encouraging employers to start looking after their employees.
 It’s great to hear businesses are beginning to talk about it, but now it’s time to implement new thoughts and ideas to overcome this stigma.
 Just like sport, it’s about the whole team coming together to tackle mental health issues, so they can ensure better performance in the long term.

-It also aligns with Legal & General’s holistic approach, and how for many years we’ve been providing effective support for our employees and our customers’ employees who are unable to work due to health conditions, including mental health.
-In 2017, we funded 3489 mental health treatments as well as helped over 360 people to enable them to return to work after being absent with poor mental health.
+It also aligns with Legal & General’s holistic approach, and how for many years we’ve been providing effective support for our employees and our customers’ employees who are unable to work due to health conditions, including mental health